Sriabilash/Chat-server-using-python-/README.md

 - 📝 Message history storage

 ## Description
-This is a simple chat server that allows multiple users to connect, authenticate using an ID and password, and communicate in real-time.
+This is a simple chat server that allows multiple users to connect, and communicate in real-time.
 New users joining the chat can see the list of active users.

 ## Setup